Matatika/matatika-docs/content/getting-started/publish-with-matatika-client-library-cli.md

 ---

 ## Dataset File Preparation
 As a command line utility, the client library can publish datasets from a YAML file.
-To keep things simple, we will be publishing the same dataset as in [Publishing Your First Dataset Using the Matatika API]({{site.baseurl}}/getting-started/publishing-your-first-dataset-using-the-matatika-api).
+This YAML file could be managed in a source control repository, such as GIT, and automated in a DevOps or DataOps pipeline.
+To keep things simple, we will be publishing from the command line with the same dataset as in [Publishing Your First Dataset Using the Matatika API]({{site.baseurl}}/getting-started/publishing-your-first-dataset-using-the-matatika-api).

 The dataset file needs to adhere to the following YAML format: